ONSdigital/monthly-business-survey-results/mbs_results/README.md

 # MBS CLI Quick Reference

-This repository for MBS (Monthly Business Suvery) Results provides console entry point (installed as scripts) to run pipeline task and to copy runnable project files into a working folder.
+This repository for MBS (Monthly Business Survey) Results provides console entry point (installed as scripts) to run pipeline task and to copy runnable project files into a working folder.

 ## Install